Sri Lanka by Local Rail

 - FAQs

 This fully-escorted 16-day journey through Sri Lanka, exploring lush mountains, sun-drenched beaches, and UNESCO World Heritage sites by local rail is travelling like you used to but with greater comfort and security!
-Jump on and off local trains with confidence, travel through emerald tea plantations, spice gardens, and colonial towns, and visit iconic landmarks like Sigiriya Rock Fortress.
-Enjoy a wildlife safari, relax on Mirissa’s golden shores, and ride in first-class scenic trains.
-Stay in handpicked hotels, including restored 19th-century colonial accommodations.
+Jump on and off local trains with confidence, travel through emerald tea plantations, spice gardens, and colonial towns, and visit iconic landmarks like Sigiriya Rock Fortress, the Dambulla Cave complex, and Galle Fort.
+Enjoy a wildlife safari, ride in first-class scenic trains, indulge in outstanding local cuisine, and stay in handpicked hotels, including restored 19th-century colonial accommodations.
 This tour is a great way to discover the rich cultural heritage of Sri Lanka, savor its cuisine, and the island’s warm hospitality in the company of a Tor Leader and local guides.

 Departure dates